Welcome to Worship at St John's

 St John's Indigenous Engagement Coordinator

-• Creator Sets Free is the name for Jesus in First Nations Version: An Indigenous Translation of the New Testament, by Terry Wildman, Intervarsity Press, Downers Grove Illinois, ©2021.
+- Creator Sets Free is the name for Jesus in The First Nations Version: An Indigenous Translation of the New Testament, by Terry Wildman, Intervarsity Press, Downers Grove Illinois, ©2021.
 This translation is used regularly in worship services at St John's.